ILC Phenomenology of the $Z_3$ symmetric Type-Z Three Higgs Doublet Model: Phenomenological Analysis

 We now proceed with the analysis of the $H_2 H_2 Z$ production channel in the FHD mode, which results in a final state topology of $4b + 2j$.
 The specific signal process is

 Although the signal contains exactly four $b$-quarks at the parton level, detector level reconstruction is impacted by $b$-tagging inefficiencies and possible contamination from gluon splitting processes.
 Accordingly, a requirement of $N(b) \geq 4$ is imposed to retain signal efficiency while suppressing background contributions, and is adopted along with a cut of $N(j) \geq 2$.
-Following the structure of the previously discussed channels, we consider two benchmark points for the analysis, denoted as $BP\text{-}5$ and $BP\text{-}6$, which are consistent with current experimental constraints.
-The relevant SM backgrounds for this process are listed in Table~\ref{tab:bg_H2H2Z-A2A2Z-HD}.\footnote{This same background table is also referenced in the $A_2 A_2 Z$ production case, as both processes in the FHD mode yield the same final state of $4b + 2j$.} Detailed information on the chosen benchmark points—including their masses, branching ratios, and total production cross sections—is presented in Table~\ref{tab:BP5BP6-MT}.
+Following the structure of the previously discussed channels, we consider a benchmark point for the analysis, denoted as BP3, which is consistent with current experimental constraints.
+The relevant SM backgrounds for this process are listed in~\autoref{tab:bg_H2H2Z-A2A2Z-HD}.\footnote{This same background table is also referenced in the $A_2 A_2 Z$ production case, as both processes in the FHD mode yield the same final state of $4b + 2j$.} Detailed information on the chosen benchmark points—including their masses, branching ratios, and total production cross sections—is presented in~\autoref{tab:BP5BP6-MT}.

 The selection cuts \( N(b) \geq 4 \) and \( N(j) \geq 2 \) are employed to preferentially isolate events consistent with the signal topology, thereby suppressing contributions from SM backgrounds.
 This approach, while simple in implementation, proves effective in enhancing the signal purity of the sample.
-Nevertheless, an important consequence of these inclusive number-based cuts is the significant overlap observed in the distributions of key kinematic observables between signal and background as can be evidenced from Fig.~\ref{fig:observables}.
+Nevertheless, an important consequence of these inclusive number-based cuts is the significant overlap observed in the distributions of key kinematic observables between signal and background as can be evidenced from~\autoref{fig:observables}.
 As a result, no single observable emerges as a strong discriminator suitable for additional shape-based selection.
 Despite this limitation, the overall event yield remains sufficiently high.
-At an integrated luminosity of $300\,\mathrm{fb}^{-1}$, the signal reaches the threshold for discovery with a statistical significance of \( 5\sigma \).
-The cut-based selection criteria data is provided in Table~\ref{tab:BP5BP6-CF}.
+At an integrated luminosity of $500\,\mathrm{fb}^{-1}$, the signal reaches the threshold for discovery with a statistical significance of \( 5\sigma \).
+The cut-based selection criteria data is provided in~\autoref{tab:BP5BP6-CF}.